 It might seem tedious to make your own salad dressing, but it’s not as hard as you think.
 Once you know the basics, it can actually be a really creative experience to make your own salad dressing.
 Homemade salad dressing allows you to control the ingredients in your favorite salads.
 You’ll also avoid a ton of gross and nasty components that are common in salad dressings—even ‘light’ and ‘low-fat’ varieties.
-If you’re still not convinced, consider these seven fantastic benefits to making homemade salad dressings.
+If you’re still not convinced, consider these seven fantastic benefits of homemade salad dressings.

 Did you know that a mere two tablespoons of regular ranch dressing can have as much as 210 calories?
 Making your own versions of otherwise fattening salad dressings is a resourceful alternative to bottled dressings that pack a ton of calories in a tiny portion.
 Make your own salad dressing with Greek yogurt instead of mayonnaise and you’ll instantly save loads of calories with a much healthier ranch dressing recipe.
 It will taste just as great and chances are you won’t even realize it’s homemade!